penright/OpenGarage-Firmware/README.md

 * WDT Resets if ultrasonic sensor not connected
 * Save of SSID/Password failure in certain circumstances
 * Time sync issues if code is delayed for any reason (mostly an issue with MQTT code)
+* Don't register state change on boot if the door is open

 Notes specific to this fork: